eCommerce models

 6. Social Commerce

 Several social commerce platforms in India follow the reselling model, for example, Meesho or CityMall.
-Suppliers list their product catalogs on the app, and entrepreneurs and businesses connect with them via Facebook and WhatsApp for relevant purchases.
+Suppliers list their product catalogues on the app, and entrepreneurs and businesses connect with them via Instagram, Facebook, and WhatsApp for relevant purchases.

 A sustainable e-commerce model is a concept that combines the traditional e-commerce model with the principles of sustainable development to create an eco-friendly and secure business environment for all stakeholders.
 This model helps achieve sustainability goals such as reducing the carbon footprint, increasing profit margins, increasing sales, and creating a globally competitive business environment.

-It’s a trend that’s gaining traction these days as more and more customers demand transparency from brands, especially when it comes to how they source their products.
+It’s a trend gaining traction these days as more and more customers demand transparency from brands, especially regarding how they source their products.
 The most commonly used sustainability practices in the e-commerce industry include reducing product packaging, creating reusable products, minimizing pollution and energy consumption, etc.

-We are all aware that following CSR reports are critical because it shows your impact on the environment and builds legitimacy for your brand.
+We know that following CSR reports is critical because they show your impact on the environment and build legitimacy for your brand.

 Conclusion

-Developing a successful eCommerce business requires many factors to be considered and a lot of factors that must be well thought out.
-This is a timely and detailed process that involves a lot of research and much consideration.
+Developing a successful eCommerce business requires many factors to be considered and well thought out.
+This is a timely and detailed process that involves a lot of research and consideration.
 A clear understanding of your eCommerce business model puts you ahead of the competition.
 Your marketing efforts and business model can be fine-tuned to maximize revenue once you have identified your target market and the suitable business model you need.

 credit panel